microsoft/react-native-code-push/README.md

     ...
     ```

-### Plugin Configuration (Android - Manual)
+### Plugin Configuration (Android)

 After installing the plugin and syncing your Android Studio project with Gradle, you need to configure your app to consult CodePush for the location of your JS bundle, since it will "take control" of managing the current and all future versions.
-To do this, perform the following steps:

-1. Update the `MainActivity.java` file to use CodePush via the following changes:
+To do this, update the `MainActivity.java` file to use CodePush via the following changes:

     ```java
     ...
     // 1.
-Import the plugin class
+Import the plugin class (if you used RNPM to install the plugin, this
-    import com.microsoft.codepush.react.CodePush;
+    // should already be done for you automatically so you can skip this step). import com.microsoft.codepush.react.CodePush;

     public class MainActivity extends ReactActivity {